Is a lack of cell coverage draining your battery? It might be!

 The following fire-building metaphor perfectly illustrates the relationship between cell reception and phone battery.
 Building a fire with small twigs doubles the amount of effort you need to put in to produce a decent flame.
 Small sticks and debris don’t last long on their own, but the more of them, the longer they can hold a fire.
 To sustain the fuel of your flame while using small twigs requires you to collect more supplies, using more of your energy.
 Building a fire with the proper flammable materials, like hearty logs, requires less supply and less energy to collect.

-Similarly, your phone drains more energy as it works harder to connect you with adequate cellular reception using weak signals.
+Similarly, your battery might be draining too fast as it works harder to connect you with adequate cellular reception using weak signals.
 Transmitting, receiving, and converting radio waves use a lot of energy.
 The weaker the signals, the more power supply your phone uses.

 Low phone battery dampens numerous scenarios and causes a range of unwanted challenges.
 Using your phone for navigation, passenger seat entertainment, and emergency communication on a road trip requires sustainable battery life.
 Understanding the relationship between your phone’s battery and your cellular signal helps you determine the cause of your sudden battery drainage and find a way to better preserve its energy supply.